HamdyElzanqali/love-with-js/README.md

     })
 ```

 However, in order for this to work you need to call `js.update()` each frame.
+If `js.update()` causes any performance problem (which should not and did not happen as I was testing the game), consider only calling it manually when needed.

 ```lua
     function love.update(dt)